 Bringing a hardcore aesthetic that could easily match the rowdiest rappers in a male dominated genre, it’s pretty strange that all the fake feminists (even to this day) keep bringing up Missy Elliot like she was the only non-conformist female in 90’s Hip-Hop music.
 For those who actually listened to Hip-Hop during the nineties (rather than these retrospective Hipster types) and for those without a selective memory, we all know Heather B was an a whole other level.

 If an album like Takin Mine was played a little more on radio and music television, maybe we could have avoided all that sexist shit in the late nineties and noughties where women were portrayed as sluts and sex objects.
 Heather B was the antithesis of that horrid stereotype and her album Takin Mine was proof that she was as much (if not more) rugged than her male counterparts.
-In a world still dominated by sexism and stereotyping, Heather B and her 1996 album Takin Mine are still a refreshing listen today, it’s just unfortunate that more people didn’t get behind a genuinely talented MC and her classic CD back when it mattered.
+In a world still dominated by sexism and stereotyping, Heather B and her 1996 album are still a refreshing listen today, it’s just unfortunate that more people didn’t get behind a genuinely talented MC and her classic LP back when it mattered.
 I guess sex sells and everything else undersells.

 What Goes On?